Textualize/label.dev/docs/articles/xy-problem.md

+---
+description: "The XY Problem and how to avoid it!"

+---

 # XY Problem

 The XY Problem has wasted countless time on Github issues and technical support channels since their inception &mdash; and it likely existed in some form even before the computing era.